secwest/RobustRust/TurbofishAndAssociatedTypes.md

 In `serde_json`, the `Value` type is a dynamically-typed JSON value that can represent any valid JSON data.
 The `Value` type is implemented as an enum with variants for each JSON data type, such as strings, numbers, arrays, and objects.

-One of the enum variants is `Array(Vec&lt;Value>)`, which represents a JSON array.
+One of the enum variants is `Array(Vec<Value>)`, which represents a JSON array.
 The `Vec` type is used to store the elements of the array, but since the length of the array is not known at compile time, `Vec` cannot be used directly as the type of the array.

 Instead, `serde_json` uses const generic syntax to define a custom array type with a fixed size that can be used to represent JSON arrays.
 Here's an example of how this is done: